West Highland Museum

 The West Highland Museum (Taigh-tasgaidh na Gàidhealtachd an Iar) tells the story of the Scottish Highlands and the Islands.
 It aims to cover every aspect of West Highland history, including that of Fort William, where it is located in a listed building in the centre of the town.
 It also hosts other exhibits for archaeology and wildlife.
-The museum, which has always been independent, is a member of Museums Galleries Scotland.

 History

 The West Highland Museum was founded in 1922 by Victor Hodgson (1875-1929), who gathered exhibits and books and displayed them in the Public Reading Room in Monzie Square.
-In 1925 funds were raised and the following year part of the present premises in Cameron Square, the British Linen Bank, was purchased.
+In 1925 funds were raised and the following year part of the present premises in Cameron Square, the British Linen Bank branch, was purchased.
 After more fund raising in the 1960s, an adjacent building to the south was purchased.
 The Museum is B listed and one of the oldest buildings in town.

 In response to declining visitor numbers, the museum ceased charging for entry in 2011.
 In 2010 the museum had 9152 visitors.
-This rose to 31315 the following year on abolition of entry charges and has increased annually to 60806 in 2019.
+This rose to 31315 the following year on the abolition of entry charges and has increased annually to 60806 in 2019.
 The museum recorded a million visitors between 1979 and 2014.
 It now has three part-time paid staff who operate with the support of approximately 40 volunteers.